nabab/bbn-js/doc/md/misc.md

 [bbn.fn.__isDom__](#isDom)
 Returns true if the given argument is a dom element;
 [bbn.fn.__isMobile__](#isMobile)
-Returns true if the current browser is on a mobile device.
+Returns the length of time the window has not been focused in seconds.
 [bbn.fn.__isNull__](#isNull)
 Returns true if the given argument is null;
 [bbn.fn.__isNumber__](#isNumber)